kuzzleio/kuzzle-plugin-logger/README.md

 # About Kuzzle

-For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time storage, search, high-level features, etc;).
+For UI and linked objects developers, [Kuzzle](https://github.com/kuzzleio/kuzzle) is an open-source solution that handles all the data management
+(CRUD, real-time storage, search, high-level features, etc).

-Kuzzle features are accessible through a secured API.
+[Kuzzle](https://github.com/kuzzleio/kuzzle) features are accessible through a secured API.
 It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols.